lizandconor/lizandconorhugo/content/events.md

 ## Saturday 27 April 2019
 ### Wedding Ceremony

-Our wedding ceremony will be at [St David by-the-Sea Church](https://www.twosaintschurch.ca/about-us/our-locations--4/pages/st-david-by-the-sea-cordova-bay), and will start around 3:30---4 pm (TBC).
+Our wedding ceremony will be at [St David by-the-Sea Anglican Church](https://www.twosaintschurch.ca/about-us/our-locations--4/pages/st-david-by-the-sea-cordova-bay), and will start at 3:30 pm.

  * St David's is a 20 minute drive from downtown Victoria
- * A bus will collect guests from the DoubleTree hotel at 2:30 pm (TBC)
+ * We have arranged a bus to take guests from outside the DoublTree hotel to St David's

 ### Reception